-4.3 Summary
+4.2 Summary

 A 1W/2R memory can easily be extended to have more read ports by increasing the amount of replication, but this technique cannot be used to add more write ports.
-A multi-ported memory implemented purely in ALMs scales poorly.
 While banking easily allows multiple write ports, such designs must map reads and writes to divisions of the memory, and do not allow true sharing.
+A multiported memory implemented purely in ALMs scales poorly.
 Multipumping by itself causes a large drop in operating frequency.
-In the next chapter, we introduce a method for transparently managing and keeping coherent banked memories to effectively allow multiple read and write ports.
+In the next section, we introduce a method for transparently managing and keeping coherent banked memories to effectively allow multiple read and write ports.